 Today, an enormous body of evidence exists on the relationship between tobacco and health.
-Understanding the nature of the problems, the etiology or cause-and-effect relationships, the evidence-based recommendations, and the approaches for implementing and evaluating the options for interventions remains key to the public health approach to smoking and health.
-Figure 2-3 diagrams the full P.E.R.I.E. approach.
-Table 2-7 summarizes the questions to ask in the evidence-based public health approach.
+Understanding the nature of the problems, the etiology or cause-and-effect relationships, the evidence-based recommendations, and the approaches for implementing and evaluating the options for interventions, remain key to the public health approach to smoking and health.4 Figure 2-3 diagrams the full P.E.R.I approach.
+Table 2-6 summarizes the questions to ask in the evidence-based public health approach.

-The P.E.R.I.E. process summarizes the steps in evidencebased public health.
+The P.E.R.I. process summarizes as a mneumonic the steps in evidence-based public health.
 It emphasizes the need to understand the nature of the problem and its underlying causes.
 It also helps structure the use of evidence to make recommendations and decide on which options to put into practice.
-Finally, the circular nature of the P.E.R.I.
-E. process reminds us that the job of improving health goes on, often requiring multiple efforts to understand and address the problem.
+Finally the circular nature of the P.E.R.I. process reminds us that the job of improving health goes on often requiring multiple efforts to understand and address the problem.12

-Now that we have an understanding of the basic approach of evidence-based public health, let us turn our attention to the fundamental tools at our disposal for addressing public health problems.
+Now that we have an understanding of the basic approach of evidence-based public health let us turn our attention in Section II to the fundamental tools at our disposal for addressing public health problems.